 North Dakota Reading Corps

-North Dakota Reading Corps (NDRC) is a multi-region initiative that combines the people power of AmeriCorps with the science of how children learn to read.
+North Dakota Reading Corps (NDRC) an initiative that combines the people power of AmeriCorps with the science of how children learn to read.
 The goal is to help every child become a successful reader by the end of 3rd grade.

 Apply today by clicking here!